 #4 - Book your accommodations!
 This is very important & should be part of your planning.
-The Nova Scotia Doers and Dreamers Travel Guide has a complete list of all accommodations.
-You can order this FREE guide by calling 1-800-565-0000.
-I also have a link to accommodations at the end of this page.
+I have a link to accommodations at the end of this page.

 #5 - Don't forget to get your souvenir program at your first concert.
-There should be a map of Cape Breton included.
+There will be a map of Cape Breton included.
 The program booklet is great because it gives a description of all of the concerts and events.
 It also gives contact information for the events.
 The map of Cape Breton is awesome since it shows you where all events are located.

 #6 - Make sure you know the location of your events & how long it will take you to get there.
 This may seem obvious but I made the mistake of not checking where an event was and arrived just as the concert was starting.

 #7 - Do not leave before the end of a concert.
 There is always a grand finale with all of the artists on stage and they are fabulous.
 Sometimes, the artists will also start to dance even though it was not planned as part of their performance.

 #8 - There is usually an intermission during the concerts.
 Often, the local community group that is hosting the event is selling tea, cookies, water, sandwiches.......so the tip is to always have some cash with you.
 Supporting these local community groups is a special part of Celtic Colours.